Northern Cricket Club: Prominent players

 Johnny Briggs played cricket for Northern in 1878 and 1879.
 He debuted for Lancashire in 1879 aged just 16, and went on to become the only player in the county's history to score over 10,000 runs and take over 1,000 wickets (1,696 in all).
 Johnny played 33 tests matches for England, taking 118 wickets and scoring 815 runs.
 His test career was ended in 1899 by illness during the Headingley test match against Australia, and he met with a premature and unfortunate death just 3 years later.

 Dr John Winter is probably the club's finest amateur player, first playing in the 1937 season.

 In 1955 he scored 1,423 runs, which remained a record until 2007 for runs in a season by any player in Liverpool Competition cricket, and hit 8 centuries in the process.

 He scored a total of 30 first team centuries for the club, despite a career interrupted by the war, the first in 1938 and the last in 1962.

 New Zealander James Marshall played for Northern during the 2004 season, at the end of which he returned to his homeland to break into the Blackcaps' test match team in their series against Australia.
 James returned to Northern in 2005, to help the club to their ECB Premier League championship success of that year.

 Like Marshall, Stephen Parry played for Northern in 2004 and 2005, being both the Premier League's Player of the Season and Bowler of the Season in the club's championship of 2005, before embarking on a professional career with Lancashire.
 In February 2014, Parry was named in England's squad for the limited-overs series in West Indies and the World Twenty20 in Bangladesh.

 Phil Jaques played for Northern in 1999, via a cricketing scholarship award from New South Wales, and went on to play test match cricket for Australia from 2005.
 Phil also enjoyed a successful career in English county cricket with Northamptonshire, Worcestershire and Yorkshire.

-The appointment of James Cole as 1st XI captain in 2010 heralded an unprecedented period of success for the team.
-A brilliant wicketkeeper with over 1000 victims behind the stumps, and a versitile batsman with over 13,500 runs, his astute captaincy is unparalleled.
-Under his leadership, Northern have won 17 trophies in 16 seasons, including the ECB Premier League title in 2013, 2018 and 2021, and five Liverpool Comp Twenty20 wins (2012, 14, 21, 23, 24).
+The appointment of James Cole as 1st XI captain in 2010 was followed by a period of success for the team.
+A wicketkeeper with over 1000 catches and stumpings, and a batsman with over 13,500 runs, under his leadership Northern won 20 trophies in 17 seasons, including the ECB Premier League title in 2013, 2018 and 2021, and six Liverpool Comp Twenty20 wins (2012, 2014, 2021, 2023, 2024, 2026).
 In 2024, Northern became the Liverpool Comp's first National Champions, winning the ECB National Club Twenty20 knockout competition.
 In the same season, they also reached the final of the longer-format ECB National Club Championship, having previously also been finalists in 2015, and Twenty20 finalists in 2012.
-In addition there have been three LCB Lancashire Cup triumphs in 2013, 2023 and 2025, League Knockout wins in 2013 and 2017, and Echo Knockout wins in 2012, 2017 and 2025.
+In addition there have been four LCB Lancashire Cup triumphs in 2013, 2023.
+2025 and 2026, League Knockout wins in 2013, 2017 and 2025, and Echo Knockout wins in 2012, 2017 and 2025.